cwcyau/foai-cdt/README.md

 ### Fundamentals of AI Systems and Engineering

 In recent years, there has been an unprecedent emregence of large and complex AI systems, such as Large Language Models.
 Researchers in this area are interested in the formal frameworks for characteristing the design and development of such systems and using these to further understand the properties and behaviours of such systems.
 They may also be interested in the security, scalability and physical resource requirements of such systems.

+## Who are we looking for?

+We are looking to recruit individuals whose research interests are aligned with our mission and whose academic and professional experience to date met the following specification:

+**Academic record** - we are looking for individuals with an exceptional academic track record and can demonstrate a high level of performance in a subject of study that involves graduate-level mathematical study.
+This would normally involve undergraduate and postgraduate study in subjects such as mathematics, statistics, engineering, computer science or physics.

 ## Course Programme